tvdev-01/RAFQuickLook/README.md

 # Fuji RAF Quick Look Extensions

 This application includes / registers finder extensions to preview (thumbnails/gallery) Fuji RAF images in finder on MacOS.
+It uses the existing jpeg image embedded in the RAF file.

 ## Build / Registration